jakejooyoung/cloud-automation/README.md

 **Quick summary:**
 Core Engine is a suite of administrative tools that automate repetitive DevOps tasks routinely encountered by Nopain, LLC in launching new products.

-*This repository is developed, owned and maintained by the Gains Research Group and is intended for authorized Nopain, LLC use only.*

 # Cloud Automation #
 **Quick summary:**
 This repository launches and configures a cloud infrastructure that's immediately scalable and secure.